cybnity/foundation/docs/uml/implementation/README.md

 ## GUIDELINES

-### Java Packages Projects Structures
+### Packaged Systems Projects Structures
-The Java components projects are organized via a structure of Maven project's sub-modules regarding all the source codes developed by the team.
+The Java components projects are organized via a structure of Maven project's sub-modules regarding all the source codes developed.

+![image](Implementation_projects_structure.PNG)

+### Application Modules Projects Structures
+The Java components are packaged (.jar artifacts) and are assembled into autonomous Docker images, ready for execution into virtualized environments.

 The Mavenized and Dockerized applications as CYBNITY deployable and executable systems are organized via a [structure of containerized java application](/implementations-line/systems/README.md#standard-structure-of-a-containerized-java-application).

-![image](Implementation_projects_structure.PNG)

 ### Infrastructure Modules Projects Structures
 The Terraformed modules regarding the CYBNITY deployable and executable infrastructure components are organized via a [structure of modules project](/implementations-line/systems/README.md#standard-structure-of-modules-project).